iwona-pekala/a11y-bug-fixes/html/dialog/dialog-role-or-name-not-read-by-screen-readers.md

    - If **No** - Go to the next list item
 2. Does aria-labelledby reference an existing id?
    - If **Yes** - Go to the next list item
-   - If **No** - No. Add/update id of the element which contains dialog's name OR use aria-label instead.
+   - If **No** - No. Add/update id of the element which contains dialog's name **OR** use aria-label instead.
-3. Is there only one element with the referenced id
+3. Is there only one element with the referenced id?
    - If **Yes** - Go to the next list item
    - If **No** - Update ids, make sure ids are unique
-4.
+4. Is the dialog outside the shadow DOM while referenced id is inside the shadow DOM (or vice versa)
+   - If **Yes** - Make sure both the dialog and an element referenced in aria-labelledby are in the same DOM, or use aria-label instead.
+Retest.
+Start over if the issue persists.
+   - If **No** - Go to the Tricky cases version
 ## Tricky cases